 - Placing particular emphasis on self-help and self-sustaining programs, with a special view toward addressing the root causes of poverty.

 Since systemic change is multifaceted and involves much collaborative activity, such projects are a good opportunity for the various branches to work together and also to cooperate with groups outside our Family.

-There are many Vincentian Youth associations, mainly volunteer groups of young lay people (for example the Colorado Vincentian Volunteers or the Gateway Vincentian Volunteers), or communities of faith, service, and evangelization (such as the Vincentian Marian Youth).
+There are many Vincentian Youth associations, mainly volunteer groups of young lay people (for example the Colorado Vincentian Volunteers and the Vincentian Mission Corps, or communities of faith, service, and evangelization (such as the Vincentian Marian Youth).
 For more links to Youth groups, see the Related Links section of this page.

 The Vincentian Family has been using microfinance as an effective response to the global challenge of extreme poverty.
 For examples see the G.L.O.B.E. project, the Philippine Homeless People’s Federation – Community Savings and Loan Program, and Zafen (Microfinance for Haiti).